bevyengine/rfcs/rfcs/45-stageless.md

 Each state is associated with three sets of systems:

-1. **Update systems:** these systems run each frame if and only if the value of the state resource matches the provided value.
+1. **Update systems:** these systems run each schedule iteration if and only if the value of the state resource matches the provided value.
    1. `app.add_system(apply_damage.in_state(GameState::Playing))`
 2. **On-enter systems:** these systems run once when the specified state is entered.
    1. `app.add_system(generate_map.on_enter(GameState::Playing))`